xenopus-anatomy/xao/doc/index.md

 Delete the header's `data-version` line.

 Save the file.
-(There is no need to convert it to an OWL file at this time.)
+(At this point there is no need to update the OWL file accordingly.)

 Delete the `Oort` directory, if one exists, from the repository.